googleapis/google-cloud-node/packages/google-cloud-tasks/samples/README.md

 # Node.js Google Cloud Tasks sample for Google App Engine

-This sample application shows how to use [Google Cloud Tasks](https://cloud.google.com/cloud-tasks/) on Google App Engine [flexible environment][appengine-flex].
+This sample application shows how to use [Google Cloud Tasks](https://cloud.google.com/cloud-tasks/) on [Google App Engine][appengine].

+This directory
-App Engine queues push tasks to an App Engine HTTP target.
-This directory contains both the App Engine app to deploy, as well as the snippets to run locally to push tasks to it, which could also be called on App Engine.
+contains both the App Engine app to deploy, as well as the snippets to run locally to push tasks to it, which could also be called on App Engine.

 `createTask.js` is a simple command-line program to create tasks to be pushed to the App Engine app.

+`createHttpTask.js` is a simple command-line program to create tasks to be pushed to a HTTP endpoint.

 `server.js` is the main App Engine app.
 This app serves as an endpoint to receive App Engine task attempts.

-`app.flexible.yaml` configures the app for App Engine Node.js flexible environment.

 * [Setup](#setup)
 * [Running locally](#running-locally)